 RLlib

-SMARTS contains two examples using Policy Gradients (PG).
+SMARTS contains two examples using Proximal Policy Optimization (PPO).

-This example combines Policy Gradients with Population Based Training (PBT) scheduling.
+Combines Proximal Policy Optimization (PPO) with Population Based Training (PBT) scheduling.

 Recommended reads